What is kneecap replacement surgery?

 The surgeon makes an incision in the front of the knee, after which the damaged cartilage is fully inspected.
 Afterwards, the bone is prepared by having damaged cartilage and a small amount of bone removed from the patellofemoral section of the knee.
 Once the bone is prepared, the implants are positioned.
 A metal femoral implant resurfaces the groove in the thighbone, whilst a plastic patella resurfaces the underside of the patella.
 The implants are secured to the bone using a special cement.

-This surgery does involve anaesthesia and the choice is either general anaesthesia or spinal (you remain awake, however, the body is numb from the waist down).
+This surgery does involve anaesthesia and the choice is either general anaesthesia or spinal anaesthesia (where you would remain awake, but the body would be numb from the waist down).

 Once the operation is complete, you are monitored closely whilst the anaesthesia wears off.
 Sometimes this procedure is carried out on an outpatient basis, so discharge can be quick.
 Pain following surgery is expected which can be managed with prescribed painkillers.
 Putting weight on the knee after surgery is recommended, using a walking aid for a few days following the operation.
 A number of physiotherapy exercises will be given which help to restore strength and motion to the knee.

 As kneecap replacement is not a total knee replacement, sometimes down the line there is a need for further surgery.